Adyen/adyen-shopware6/README.md

 in the [Adyen documentation](https://docs.adyen.com/plugins/shopware-6/#set-up-webhooks).

-If a user has **only** headless sales channels (i.e., channels without a storefront), webhook support is still available.
+If a user has **only** headless sales channels (i.e., channels without a storefront), webhook support is also available.
 In this case, the webhook URL should be structured as follows:
 Website URL followed by `/store-api/adyen/notification/{salesChannelId}`.
 The `salesChannelId` parameter must be a valid sales channel ID of an active sales channel.